TOP

 Don't get me wrong.
 It's all good.
 If anything, today's cutting-edge wines are more terroir-expressive than the usual commercial products.
 It's important for Lodi-grown wines to be terroir-expressive because most people have a hard enough time understanding where Lodi is, let alone how a Lodi-grown wine tastes.

 What I don't get, though, is how formulaic even alternative wines have become.
-The latest generation of winemakers, for instance, are fermenting on skins or as whole clusters whether or not the grapes from particular vineyards or regions are warranting that.
+The latest generation of winemakers, for instance, are fermenting on skins or as whole clusters whether or not the grapes from particular vineyards or regions warrant that.
 I love it when they're working with a vineyard for the very first time, and they still follow the exact same protocols.

-When I ask them to explain why they do what they do as if I were a two-year-old, they say pretty much the same thing to the effect of, "this is how I express myself."
+When I ask them to explain why they do what they do as if I were a two-year-old, they say pretty much the same thing to the effect of, "This is how I express myself."
 It is not, of course, really about expressing a vineyard or place.
 It's never about that if you follow the exact same script for wine after wine, no matter what the grapes or where they come from.
 This is not true, non-commercial "art."
 It's more like paint-by-numbers.

-The worse of it is that these styles of wines have become clichés.
+The worst of it is that these styles of wines have become clichés.
 This leaves them open to criticism, the same way Democrats are lampooned for being wishy-washy and Republicans for wanting things to be the same as they were a hundred years ago.
 Is there a solution?

 One might be a more official, or at least better defined, affirmation of the new styles.
 In France, for instance, there is now a category for wines eligible to be classified as Vin Méthode Nature (a.k.a., vin naturel) Among the specific requirements for this labeling: